 Once you have completed Step 3: Complete & Submit Entry of the online entry process, your photographs are used as factual reference; a “visual instruction manual” for our Wardrobe Department staff who dress the models.
 Photographs will ensure your garment is worn exactly as you wish.

 A picture speaks a thousand words – so the more information you can provide in your photos the better!
-For example, submitting images of every side of your garment and including close-up, detailed shots is always encouraged.
+For example, submitting images including close-up, detailed shots is always encouraged.
 You can upload a maximum of ten images.